opattison/olivermakes/about/index.md

 My process for designing the site begins with a handful of sketches and notes.
 As soon as I can, I start work in a text editor and browser and come up with a typographic measure and fundamental ratios.
 I avoid mockups and high-fidelity compositions in favor of sketching, followed by iterative HTML/CSS prototyping that can be worked into finished code as the project progresses.

 I target small-screens first (commonly known as “mobile-first”), so I make sure to test on a variety of devices as I go along.
 The first browser width I look at is under `20em` (less than ~320 pixels).
-Working with fewer assumptions about device types informs the design process – it is easier to design with empathy and flexibility with a responsive and iterative process.
+Working with fewer assumptions about device types informs the design process; it is easier to design with empathy and flexibility with a responsive and iterative process.

 A significant part of my process this time was working with a [pattern page](/patterns) with reference examples of general HTML and specific use cases for my own designs.
 I plan to expand it and turn it into a pattern library and style guide for the site.